Douglas–Charles Airport: Renaming of airport

 The airport was renamed from Melville Hall Airport to Douglas–Charles Airport on 27 October 2014 in honour of Prime Ministers Rosie Douglas and Pierre Charles.

 Commercial jetliner service

-On July 22, 2021, American Airlines announced a new, twice-weekly nonstop jet service between Miami and Dominica, which began on December 8, 2021.
-The service is operated by its American Eagle affiliate Embraer 175.
+On 22 July 2021, American Airlines announced a new, twice-weekly nonstop jet service between Miami and Dominica, which began on 8 December 2021.
+The service is operated by its American Eagle affiliate with an Embraer 175.
 This marked the first non-stop commercial service between the mainland United States and Dominica.
 The initial service operated twice weekly until 10 January 2022, when it increased to thrice weekly.
-As of April 5, 2022, flights now operate once daily.
+As of 5 April 2022, flights now operate once daily.
 American Eagle is currently the largest airline at the airport.
-As of August 16, 2022, the government is in reported talks with American Airlines to increase frequencies to the airport with an extra daily service (Weekends, Mondays, and Wednesdays) from Miami.
+As of 16 August 2022, the government is in reported talks with American Airlines to increase frequencies to the airport with an extra daily service (Weekends, Mondays, and Wednesdays) from Miami.

+On September 27, 2024, United Airlines announced a new once-weekly nonstop service between Newark, New Jersey and Dominica.
+The flight is set to begin February 15, 2025, with Boeing 737-700 aircraft.
+The airline is the first ever in the airport's history to operate this Boeing jet type commercially into the airfield.

 American Eagle is now the largest air carrier to serve the airport, with a 36% market share.